menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

    * **Name**: You can enter the name that will be reported through SNMP.
 By default, this is set as Bluecat.
    * **Location**: Enter a description of the system's physical location.
 By default, this is set as Toronto.
    * **Contact**: Enter the email address of the contact person responsible for the system.
-By daefult, this is set as the email address for BlueCat's support.
+By default, this is set as the email address for BlueCat's support.
    * **Description**: Enter a brief description of the system.
    * **Enable SNMP v2c**: Select this option to enable the SNMP v2c protocol.
     * **Community**: Enter the community string, which serves as a password for the SNMP v2c protocol.
    * **Enable SNMP v3**: Select this option to enable the SNMP v3 protocol.
     * **Username**: Enter the SNMP username for the SNMP user.
-    * **Authentication**: Select either **MD5** or **SHA** authentication, and enter the user password for the SNMP user.
+    * **Authentication**: Select either **MD5** or **SHA** authentication and enter the user password for the SNMP user.
 If you select **None**, the SNMP service doesn't require user authentication and doesn't encrypt the data it returns.
     * **Encryption**: Select either **DES** or **AES 128** encryption types, and provide the password used to encrypt the trap data.
 If you select **None**, the SNNMP service doesn't encrypt the data it returns.

 4. Click :guilabel:`Save` to save your settings and close the dialog box.